magenta-aps/E-Ark-Platform-UI/README.md

 $ git clone https://github.com/magenta-aps/E-Ark-Platform-UI.git
 ```

+2. Wire the EARK Platform UI to the backend.

-2. Browse to the project folder and build the project using npm and [gulp](http://gulpjs.com/):
+3. Browse to the project folder and build the project using npm and [gulp](http://gulpjs.com/):
 ```
 /E-Ark-Platform-UI/$ npm update
 /E-Ark-Platform-UI/$ npm install
 /E-Ark-Platform-UI/$ gulp build
 ```

+4. Set up hosting for your project files and point it to /E-Ark-Platform-UI/index.html

+5. Open a web browser and point it to the URL where your project is hosted.
+Consult your backend provider to get usernames and passwords for login.

 ## Learn more